 Understanding VPN Logging Policies

 Many VPN service providers will tell you that they do not keep logs.
 Logs are information files that contain information about your connection and activities.
-It is important to note that there are various types of logs which might be kept.
+It is important to note that various types of logs might be kept.

 Connection logs might contain things such as your IP address, time stamps of when you started or disconnected to the service, and how much information was transferred during the connection.

 Usage Logs contain other information like what sites you may have visited during a connection, what you've downloaded, what protocols the various applications you use are engaging in, and more.

 As you can see from the information contained in these logs, they can ultimately be used not just to identify you but also everything you've done and everywhere you've gone on the Internet.

 Most good VPN service providers will therefore do their best to assure customers they do not keep this information.
 Unfortunately, there is no way you can generally know if they are telling the truth.

 ExpressVPN recently went to the expense and effort of getting audited by a third party, which verified that the company's no-logging policy was legit.
 Other reputable VPN service providers like Surfshark and NordVPN quickly followed suit.

 When you connect to VPN, and your online traffic is routed through a secure encrypted tunnel, you may experience slight changes in the Internet speed, which is absolutely normal.